samzliu/laotu/README.md

 Tasks:

-Broken
     - cart: delete, update, add to card even if stuff is already in cart, checkout button
     - add_product photos
-    - heroku
+    - deploy to heroku

 High prority:
     - remaining Chinese translation
-    - blog/splashpage
-    - blog formating with images
-    - better product formating
     - wechat
     - conversion and rollout
-    - emails
     -   Fix up order confirmation email templates (.txt and .html) to look how the laotu people want them to (also maybe include links for the item pages on the .html template)
-    -   probably Laotu or the producer should also get an email when someone places an order so they...know...to...proceed...with delivery?
+    -   Laotu and producer should receive email after a user makes a purchase
-    -   setup the emails to get sent from an actual laotu email address (which one tho)
+    -   setup the emails to get sent from a laotu email address

 Low priority:
     - 404 page
     - guest checkout
-    - producer registration
     - next page  over flow
     - download csv of transactions from admin page
-    - user transaction history

-Pending testing:
-    - test order confirmation email with an actual transaction? how? idk but

 For mail functionality pip install flask_mail==0.9.0